 The first three volumes also have optional Timeline Cards to be used with students at the grammar and logic levels–150 cards for Volume 1, 108 cards for Volume 2, 182 cards for Volume 3.
 Cards have black-and-white images with identification on one side.
 On the reverse, each card has a sentence of information, dates, cross-references to the Bible or other resource used in the program, and to which unit it connects, These cards come printed six to a page, so they need to be cut apart.
 You should probably laminate them for durability as well.
 Cards should be used for games and for review rather than for affixing to a timeline.

-Rhyme-Line Cards are a newer option that might be best for children at the beginner and grammar levels.
+Rhyme-Line Cards are an option that might be best for children at the beginner and grammar levels.
 They have illustrations and labels on one side and a four-line rhyme on the reverse that serves as a descriptor.
 Rhyme-Line Sing-Along CDs are available for Volumes 3 and 4.

 RC History sells full-color laminated timelines, but they also have free downloadable pages for creating your own Book of Centuries timeline where you or your children enter your own illustrations and information.